swiss-ai/mmore/docs/process.md

 ## :zap: Optimization
 ### :racing_car: Fast mode

 For some file types, we provide a fast mode that will allow you to process the files faster, using a different method.
-To use it, simply add the `--fast` flag to the command.
+To use it, set the `use_fast_processors` to `true` in the config file.

 Be aware that the fast mode might not be as accurate as the default mode, especially for scanned non-native PDFs, which may require Optical Character Recognition (OCR) for more accurate extraction.

 ### :rocket: Distributed mode

 The project is designed to be easily scalable to a multi GPU / multi node environment.
-To use it, simply add the `--distributed` flag to the command, and follow the steps described in the [](../README.md#hammer-manual-installation) section.
+To use it, To use it, set the `distribued` to `true` in the config file., and follow the steps described in the [](../README.md#hammer-manual-installation) section.

 ### :wrench: File type parameters tuning